Palestinian Islamic Jihad: Intifada era

-On 23 January 1995, the founder of PIJ, Abd Al Aziz Awda, was indicted under United States law and added in 2006 to the United States FBI Most Wanted Terrorists list.
+By 1993 PIJ had reached its strongest point yet, but the establishment of the Palestinian Authority and the Oslo Accords marked a severe downturn in the groups fortunes.
+Renewed hope in peace among Palestinian led to a crash in the popularity of PIJ, which continued to advocate a violent approach, while security co-operation between Israel and the PA led to many PIJ members and leader being killed or imprisoned, by the late 1990's the movement had been nearly wiped out.
+The Second Intifada though allowed for a resurgence in the group, growing lawlessness and a breakdown in Israel-PA cooperation eased military pressure while the Palestinian populace had shifted to a more violent mentality.
+But as Israeli counterinsurgency efforts picked up steam the Second Intifada came to an end the group was once again but on the defensive, being temporarily eliminated from the West Bank by 2005.

+Post-Intifadas

+During the 2006 Palestinian legislative elections and subsequent Battle of Gaza, PIJ believed that internal division would weaken the Palestinian movement and that Palestinian violence's only legitimate target was Israel and so worked with the PFLP and DFLP to mend ties between Fatah and Hamas.

 In February 2012, the Hamas government in the Gaza Strip distanced itself from PIJ.
 During the March 2012 Gaza–Israel clashes, which followed the Israeli assassination of Popular Resistance Committees leader, Zuhir al-Qaisi, who bragged of kidnapping Gilad Shalit, PIJ and PRC opened attacks on Israel.
 Hamas refrained from joining PIJ and PRC in attacking Israel.
 Over a hundred Palestinians were killed or injured in the ensuing violence, but no Hamas targets were killed.
 The subsequent ceasefire was negotiated between Israel and the militant groups, not Hamas.

 In May 2015, London-based Arabic newspaper Asharq al-Awsat reported that Iran had stopped funding PIJ due to the group's neutrality over the Saudi Arabian-led intervention in Yemen, throwing PIJ into a severe financial crisis.
 Iran had expected PIJ to condemn the intervention led by Saudi Arabia, Iran's chief regional rival.
-Palestinian newspaper al-Quds reported that Iran is now supporting an offshoot of PIJ called as-Sabirin (Arabic for "the patient ones"), headed by Islamic Jihad veteran Hisham Salem.
+Palestinian newspaper al-Quds reported that Iran began supporting an offshoot of PIJ called as-Sabirin (Arabic for "the patient ones"), headed by Islamic Jihad veteran Hisham Salem.

 Under the former leadership of Ramadan Shalah, the group would receive approximately US$70 million per year from the Islamic Revolutionary Guard Corps of Iran.

+In 2021 the Jenin Brigade, an umbrella group of various militant groups in Jenin, of which PIJ is a part of would be founded.
+In 2022 the Tulkarm Brigade, Nablus Brigade, Tubas Brigade, Nur Shams Brigade, Qabatiya Brigade would be founded as similar local umbrella groups.
+And in 2023 the Ramallah Brigade would be founded, which unlike the other brigades only consisted of PIJ.

+In 2026, PIJ militants agreed to the Board of Peace disarmament plan for Gaza.